vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

 it might be better to start my flossing with those teeth to give them more attention.
 I should also make sure to not have too long a gap before the next floss pick pressure testing.

+I experienced a little bit of further bleeding after normal floss pick flossing on 2026-08-29, past midnight from 2026-08-28, when I flossed the right mandibular interdental gaps twice, targeting normal pressure both times.
+This was just a little bit of blood in one round of spit rather than continued bleeding, and my guess is that I used a bit more force than ideal, which, combined with tenderness from the previous injury, released a bit of the clotted blood.

+## 2026-08-30 (insight during intra-oral mirror check)

+During my intra-oral mirror check, I happened to capture the distal surface (facing the now-removed wisdom tooth) of my right maxillary second molar, and noticed that it appeared to have more plaque than the other surfaces.
+This has highlighted the importance of deliberate brush strokes on the distal surfaces of the second molars, given that the wisdom teeth they are adjacent to are now removed.

+Planned changes going forward:

+* I should make sure to cover these surfaces explicitly when brushing.
+The transition from lingual to facial surfaces is a good time for this.

+* I should cover these when flossing, even though there's no interdental gap; I should still run the floss pick or interdental brush against the surface.
+This gets us at least the minimal benefit that comes from flossing, though this is more about scraping debris than the brush/paste action, so it doesn't substitute for brushing.